joelek/ts-autoguard/readme.md

 The interface descriptor language is formally defined as a language that shares similarities with the type language in TypeScript.

-White space may occur between non-terminal tokens and is considered insignificant.
+White space and line separators may occur between tokens and is considered insignificant.

 ```
+LineSeparator = "\r\n" or "\n"
+Whitespace = "\t" or " "
+TokenSeparator = Whitespace or LineSeparator
+Comment = "#" (not LineSeparator)*
 AsciiLetterLowercase = "a" to "z"
 AsciiLetterUppercase = "A" to "Z"
 AsciiLetter = AsciiLetterLowercase or AsciiLetterUppercase